Obamacare Online Will Be Glitchy. Don't Freak Out.

 October 1 is less than two weeks away.
 And if you have followed the coverage of Obamacare, then you have heard a lot about that date.

 The Wall Street Journal could not have found a more perfect hipster to illustrate why, as a Thursday headline reads, "New Health-Care Law's Success Rests on the Young."
 His name is Gabe Meiffren.
-He is a 25-year-old cook at a Korean-Hawaiian food cart.
-He lives in Portland.

 More than a week after some very smart health economists released findings from a study of Medicaid in Oregon, policy experts, politicians, and pundits are still arguing over exactly what the study showed—and how, if at all, it should change what we